 The goal of the fire prevention office is to maintain a minimum level of fire and life safety for the general public in public buildings throughout the community, through education and enforcement of applicable codes and standards.
 The Parksville Fire Protection Area is fortunate to have a team of dedicated professional firefighters who at a moment’s notice, willingly respond to aid a member of their community.
 We are most grateful for the support of our members and their families and employers.

 What’s in it for me?

-Benefits include great training opportunities, some training stipends, a strong sense of accomplishment and in addition to technical education, a volunteer firefighter is about community service, teamwork and camaraderie.
+Benefits include great training opportunities, some training stipends, a strong sense of accomplishment and in addition to technical education, being a paid on-call firefighter is about community service, teamwork and camaraderie.
 Members gain personal satisfaction by helping in the community, are active in charitable activities through fundraising and support organizations and events by providing first aid and other specialized services.